JGLTechnologies/ti-utils/ReadMe.md

 Ti-Basic Programs
 </h3>

-ti-utils provided some nice programs for Algebra, Trig, and Physics.
+ti-utils provides some nice programs for Algebra, Trig, and Physics.
 The python app is not needed to run these programs.